syncfusion-content/wpf-docs/wpf/OLAPChart/Chart-Types.md

 ## How to create a line chart?

 Line chart is a simple form of chart, which connects a series of data points.
-Usually, it is used for Trend analysis, Forcasting, or in the case of large data points.
+Usually, it is used for Trend analysis, Forecasting, or in the case of large data points.

 The following illustration shows the Line chart: